awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.06.md

 You can also add a condition to an update request, so that if the condition is not met, the update does not occur\.

-To demonstrate this, the `Main` function makes the following changes to the `UpdateItemRequest` that it just used to increment the movie rating:
+To demonstrate this, the `Main` function makes the following changes to the `UpdateItemRequest` that it just used to increment the movie rating\.

 ```
       updateRequest.ExpressionAttributeValues.Add( ":n", new AttributeValue { N = "3" } );